 Saga of Jaraah

 New Sob-Rooz is situated on a large mesa in the middle of the Shomaal.
 The mesa is formed of dense granite rock which ensures impenetrability from burrowing Claacos.
 The steep slopes on the perimeter make defense easy.
 The inhabitants have constructed a massive artificial lake in the middle of the mesa to ensure an adequate supply of fresh water in the event of a siege.
-This lake also houses massive fish farms that feed the population.
+This lake also houses massive fish farms that feed the population of approximately 500,000 souls.
 Nearby the city on the surrounding plains are deposits of low grade iron ore.
 Coal is imported from New Meybod to smelt the ore and fashion iron goods.
 The ore is of such low quality that massive amounts of coal must be burned to refine it.
 This explains the high cost of iron goods in the Shomaal.
 There are richer deposits in the Tapey Mountain Range and south, but these are not readily accessible.
 As a consequence of the constantly running furnaces, New Sob-Rooz is highly polluted.
 It seems all surfaces are covered with fine soot and the inhabitants are afflicted with eye irritation and respiratory problems.
 The fish also suffer and have a bland flavor.
 The iron smelters of New Sob-Rooz have figured out how to aerate the cooling slag from the iron ore refining process and can mold it into lightweight blocks.
 These “slag-bricks” are too brittle to be used for defensive works, but are fine for simple structures and houses.
 Much of New Sob-Rooz is built with these bricks and they, along with iron ingots and finished iron goods form the bulk of New Sob-Rooz exports.